Unsure of your level? Click here to take a free placement test (mandatory for new students)

 Prerequisite: General French B2.1, B2.2, or B2.2 result on the Level Assessment.

-Pace: Regular, 5 weeks, 1h30 once a week, total of 7.5h
+Pace: 5 weeks, once a week, total of 7.5h

 This class is designed for students wishing to strengthen their vocabulary and grammar at the upper B1 independent level.
 Each week, through a study in areas such as politics and economics, literature and history, the arts, and many more, students will have the opportunity to practice and strengthen their linguistic skills in the language, review grammatical concepts, and develop their cultural understanding of France and the francophone world.
 No textbook required for this course.